AdaCore/stable_sloc/README.md

   and purposes in a single file.
 It is optional, and if not present the entry will always be active.

-- `annotation`, a string.
-Can be used to provide context for the entry.
-The interpretation is left to the tool.
+- `annotations`, an array of tables.
+Used to provide context for the entry.
+  Interpretation is left to the tool.

+  Each table in the array may contain a `purpose` field, which can be used to filter which entry should be matched or not using the `purpose_prefix` parameter in the `Match_Entries` function, or the `--filter` switch on the CLI.

 - `file`, a string containing a globing pattern of files on which this entry should be searched for.